Lab meeting with Dr. Welch

 DCMB Training & Curriculum

 Bioinformatics students must be proficient in the areas listed below.
-For more details on the Bioinformatics courses, please see the course listing page.
+For more details on the Bioinformatics courses, please see the course descriptions.

 If you have any questions about these or other courses, please meet with a faculty adviser for assistance.